aurelia/documentation/English/get-started.md

 Also on the `li` you can see a demonstration of how to use string interpolation to dynamically add/remove classes.
 Further down in the view, there's a second `ul`.
 See the binding on its single child `li`? `if.bind="router.isNavigating"` This conditionally adds/removes the `li` based on the value of the bound expression.
 Conveniently, the router will update its `isNavigating` property whenever it is....navigating.

 The last piece we want to look at is the `router-view` element near the bottom of the view.
-Any time you have a `Router` in your view-model, you need to have a `router-view` in your view.
-These two are comrades and will connect automatically such that whatever route the `Router` says is current will be displayed in the `router-view`.
+This represents the location in the DOM where the current "page" will be rendered, based on the configured router's state.

 With this in place, go ahead and start the dev server with `gulp watch`.
 Open the browser and have a look.
 You should now see a main navigation with a single selected tab for our "welcome" route.
 The _welcome_ view should display in the main content area and function as before.
 Open up the browser's debug tools and have a look at the live DOM.
 You will see that the _welcome_ view content is displayed inside the `router-view`.